essif-lab/framework/docs/terms/control-process.md

 1. all effect indicators as specified in step 1 have been assigned a value.

 #### 3. Judging Results/Effects.
-_The purpose of this %%activity|action%% is to obtain clarity about whether or not the control objectives have been achieved (in a manner that is sufficiently satisfactory to the governor)._
+_The purpose of this [activity](@) is to obtain clarity about whether or not the control objectives have been achieved (in a manner that is sufficiently satisfactory to the governor)._

 Such judgement should be based on two sources of information.
 The first is comparing the values of the (measured) effect indicators to the norms set in step 1.3.
 The second source is any progressing insights, unexpected events or other circumstances that might explain any deviations (both positive and negative) from the norms.
 It is explicitly part of this activity to identify such circumstances.